jhu-ip/cs220-f25/assign/final.md

 ### Set up your final project git repository

-* If you have registered your team on time, you will be invited to a private repo (`2025-spring-final-<JHED1>-<JHED2>-<JHED3>`) under your repositories on GitHub.
+* If you have registered a team on time, you will be invited to a private repo (`2025-fall-final-<JHED1>-<JHED2>-<JHED3>`) under your repositories on GitHub.

 * Otherwise, you should receive a private post from us about your assigned partners on Piazza.
 You should reply to the post to exchange your contact information with your teammates and let us know all members are connected.
-We then create and invite you to a team project repo.
+We will then create and invite you to a team project repo.
 If you have not received the post, reach out to us as soon as possible.

 Once you have access to the group repo, you should clone it to your ugrad Unix account (and optionally local machine) the same way you cloned your personal repo in Ex2 Part 4.